apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**American-Canadian-Israeli woman believed to be held hostage in Gaza pronounced dead**
+**Maine’s top election official removes Trump from 2024 primary ballot**

-You can read more about it [here](https://apnews.com/article/israel-gaza-hamas-hostages-biden-7e8115b6a4fa51495970ec8b7f8172eb).
+You can read more about it [here](https://www.cnn.com/2023/12/28/politics/trump-maine-14th-amendment-ballot/index.html).

 ## Requirements
 - Python 3.8